nodemailer/nodemailer-web/content/smtp/oauth2.md

   - **user** – user email address (required)
   - **clientId** – is the registered client id of the application
   - **clientSecret** – is the registered client secret of the application
   - **refreshToken** – is an optional refresh token.
-If it is provided then Nodemailer PRO tries to generate a new access token if existing one expires or fails
+If it is provided then Nodemailer tries to generate a new access token if existing one expires or fails
   - **accessToken** – is the access token for the user.
 Required only if _refreshToken_ is not available and there is no token refresh callback specified
   - **expires** – is an optional expiration time for the current _accessToken_
   - **accessUrl** – is an optional HTTP endpoint for requesting new access tokens.
 This value defaults to Gmail